TULIPS LEVEL

 Dancers must maintain their placement in Cultivate Path classes from year to year, and level changes are at the discretion of Doxa Instructors and capacity in each level.
 To re-enter the Cultivate Path after opting for Nurture Path classes instead, a dancer/parent should submit by email a desire to be reconsidered for Cultivate Path placement.
 Dancers with extensive other extracurricular conflicts, school sports, or other scheduling restrictions may find the Nurture Path to be a better fit, as the demands of ballet training increase in higher levels.

 Tulips wear a burgundy/maroon leotard (girls) on primary technique days.
-Open Tech class days are free choice for leotard color.
-Please avoid brighter red as this color is used in another level.
+Please avoid red as this color is used in another levels.

 See dress code for more information on this policy and to view all levels.